 Here you can get maps and all the info you need about transport in Amsterdam and, should you need one, the Amsterdam travel card.

-If you already know what tram you catch and not need a travel card, you can just hop on the tram and get a ticket on board (payments are by card): super easy!
+If you already know what tram you catch and not need a travel card, you can just hop on the tram and get a ticket on board (payments are by card only): super easy!

 Do you need a travel card for 2 days in Amsterdam?

-Amsterdam has several travel cards and transport tickets solutions for visitors and how much or how little convenient they are depend on your plans.
+Amsterdam has several travel cards and transport tickets solutions for visitors and how much or how little convenient they are depends on your plans.

 The main things to consider are: